 UV Index in Maine (ME)

-Maine has an average annual UV index of 3.5, classified as Moderate .
-UV levels peak in July with an average of 7.4, reaching Very High levels.
+Maine has an average annual UV index of 3.5, classified as Moderate — 1.5 points below the national average of 5.
+UV levels peak in July with an average of 7.4, reaching Very High levels, and drop to 1 in January.
 Sun protection including SPF 30+ sunscreen and a hat is recommended during the peak UV months.
+Maine has 4 months per year with High or above UV levels.
 UV ranges from 3.7 in Bangor to 4 in Portland.

 Monthly UV Index by City in Maine